 How do I apply for admission to SAU?

 Submit the application for admission.
 You need to have official transcripts from each educational institution previously attended sent to the Office of Admissions.
-Official transcripts are those received by mail directly from the issuing institution.
+Official transcripts are those received by mail or electronically directly from the issuing institution.
 After you have been admitted, you will need to submit proof of immunization to the Office of Admissions.

 How do I know if I have been admitted?

 You will receive a mailed acknowledgment that will indicate any needed items to complete your admission process.
-An admission decision will be made once we have enough academic information to determine that you have a 2.0 GPA for admittance.
+An admission decision will be made once we have enough academic information to determine that you have the required GPA for admittance.
 If you are currently enrolled in another institution, your admission file will not be complete until we receive completed official transcripts.
 Once you have been fully admitted, you will receive an official acceptance letter.

 When is the transfer scholarship deadline?